-Most gym junkies swear by bananas before a workout, and for good reason.
+Most gym junkies swear by bananas before a workout.
 But instead of eating plain bananas every day, why not try a banana-walnut smoothie?

 With bananas regarded as beneficial as sports drinks, bananas are also packed with potassium and antioxidants, among other nutrients.
 And tossing in some walnuts is going to increase your intake of healthy fats and proteins.

 For this smoothie, you will need coconut, almond, or soy milk, a sweetener, one banana, and walnuts.

 We make this healthy vegan smoothie from almond milk, flax, and chia seeds to strawberries and protein powder (occasionally).
 For balancing of flavors, you could add some vanilla extract, maple/ agave syrup, and some cinnamon.

 This smoothie tastes so good, and it’s very nutritious.